Current interests

 Dr. Nicholas Meskhidze’s research focuses on advancing the understanding of atmospheric processes and their interactions with climate and marine ecosystems.
 His current interests include:

-Measurements of Aerosol Vertical Turbulent Fluxes:
+Measurements of Aerosol Vertical Turbulent Fluxes

 Characterizing aerosol fluxes using advanced techniques such as eddy covariance, gradient transport, and relaxed eddy accumulation, leveraging data from tower-based, airborne, and remotely sensed instruments.